ecr007/English-World/Phrases-Vocabulary/D.md

 Don't boss me around: is "Don't tell me what to do" or "Don't give me orders".

 Did the power go out?
 The question is asking if the electricity stopped working.

+Dangerous: (adj) able or likely to cause harm or injury.
+E.g: A dangerous animal.

+Disgusting: (adj) arousing revulsion or strong indignation.

+Don't fall for that: means to not be deceived or fooled in something.